 (b) every meeting of a committee to which the local government has delegated a power or duty.

-6. Minimum question time for the public — s.
-5.24(2)
+6. Question time for public, minimum time for (Act s.
+5.24(2))

 (1) The minimum time to be allocated for the asking of and responding to questions raised by members of the public at ordinary meetings of councils and meetings referred to in regulation 5 is 15 minutes.